Dr. Robotnik's Mean Bean Machine

 Hidden sound test

 If the game is played on a Japanese Mega Drive, you will be able to access the game's sound test in the options screen (which is an unlockable in Puyo Puyo).
-However, the game has region lockout, so it will not boot on a Japanese Mega Drive.
-Changing the region while running or using a patch code to bypass the region check will allow you to get to the sound test.
+However, the game has region lockout.
+You can either change the region while running or using a patch code to bypass the region check or enter this code at the screen with player 2's controller:

 - BGM 02: Menu and High Score List